Hair relaxers mostly known as hair styling products are used to tame down the curls and texture of the hair and make them manageable easily.

 This part contains the most asked questions by individuals who are considering the hair relaxing process.
 People are concerned about their scalp health, hair strength and future growth of the hair during hair relaxing.
 While relaxing makes the hair look smooth and frizz free, it changes the appearance of the hair by altering and manipulating its natural course.
 Some of the dangerous side effects of relaxers include

 Scalp Irritation: Chemicals like sodium hydroxide are used in relaxers which heavily alter the ongoing natural course of their hair.
-The foremost effect of relaxers is the mild discomfort of the scalp, itchiness, and redness at the area of application.
+The foremost effect of relaxers is the mild discomfort of the scalp, itchiness, and redness in the area of application.
 The irritation is supposed to last a few days but if it prolongs then it means that the chemicals were too harsh for the scalp.

 Chemical Burns: When the high dosage of chemicals is left on the skin, unattended for too long, then the skin starts to break down and absorb these chemicals which in turn leads to severe chemical burns.
 These burns are not only extremely painful but can have long-term side effects like the growth of natural hair.